gapotchenko/adhoc-file-signer/docs/guides/getting-started/windows.md

 After installation, BitLocker drive encryption should be enabled on the system drive (`C:\`) to protect data at rest.
 This step is essential to prevent unauthorized reuse of the HSM in the event of device theft.

-To run Adhoc File Signer Server, it is stromgly recommended to use a dedicated user account.
+To run Adhoc File Signer Server, it is strongly recommended to use a dedicated user account.
 This minimizes the risk of interference with the HSM auto-logon process which will be discussed later.
 We create a new user account named `AppServer`, with no administrative privileges, intended primarily for running unattended services.